com-480-data-visualization/Vizify/README.md

 [Youtube Trending videos stats 2026](https://www.kaggle.com/datasets/bsthere/youtube-trending-videos-stats-2026)

+The dataset comes from Kaggle, thus it’s already reliable and easy to use without any need for scraping.
+Overall, it is quite clean, with very few missing values, mostly in non-essential fields like the description.
+This means only minimal preprocessing is needed (mainly handling a few missing entries), allowing us to focus more on analysis and visualization rather than heavy data cleaning.

 ### Problematic

 #### How do YouTubers write video metadata to maximize their visibility on the app, and do certain content niches exploit this better than others ?